icsa-hua/video_processing_system/README.md

 (Linux system) but was tested also on MAC OS.

-The UI is not compatible with MAC OS due to the way python handles multiprocessing pipelines (no need for all objects/functions to be picklable).
+The UI is not compatible with MAC OS due to the way python handles multiprocessing pipelines (need for all objects/functions to be picklable).

 Works on WSL and Linux.
 ## Installation Instructions